tesserato/CloudMapper/README.md

 CloudMapper is a command-line utility designed to help you understand and analyze your cloud storage.
 It uses [rclone](https://rclone.org) to interface with various cloud storage providers, gathers information about your files and their structure, and then generates several insightful reports, including:

-*   A detailed tree view of your files and folders.
+*   A detailed text tree view of your files and folders (for `Single`/`Remotes` modes) or a mirrored local directory structure with placeholders for the actual files (for `Folders` mode).
 *   A report on duplicate files (based on hashes).
 *   A summary of file extensions and their storage consumption.
 *   A size usage report per remote and overall.